-4.3.1 In the first instance, there is a presumption against development which would have an adverse impact on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site and its setting.
+4.3.1 In the first instance proposed development should avoid any adverse impact on the WHS and its setting.
+Where this is not practicable, proposals which minimise impact upon the site and its setting maybe acceptable.
 Key to the avoidance and minimisation of adverse impacts on the WHS will be good design which takes account of the following principles: